garethjmsaunders/digital-code-style-guide/css.md

 If you use a separate CSS reset (for example, Eric Meyer's [Reset CSS](http://meyerweb.com/eric/tools/css/reset/ "CSS Tools: Reset CSS") or [Normalize](http://necolas.github.io/normalize.css/ "A modern, HTML5-ready alternative to CSS resets")) then you should include this at the top of the base section before any of your own rules.

-Any CSS reset / normalise code should be clearly commented indicating its version number and source URL.
+Any CSS reset or normalise code should be clearly commented indicating its version number and source URL.

 #### Frameworks

-CSS frameworks, such as [Bootstrap](http://getbootstrap.com/) and [Foundation](http://foundation.zurb.com/), should NOT be regarded as base rules as they style far more than simple elements and often have more classes than a perpetual student.
+CSS frameworks, such as [Bootstrap](http://getbootstrap.com/) and [Foundation](http://foundation.zurb.com/), SHOULD NOT be regarded as base rules as they style far more than simple elements and often have more classes than a perpetual student.

 If you need to include frameworks (whole or in part) within your stylesheet — which you may if you are `@import`-ing from numerous sources into a Sass file for production — then you should precede the base section with a section zero called `0.
 Framework` and include comments clearly indicating its version number and source URL.